vassiliphilippov/erct-papers/README.md

 - Paper 16, ask Deep Research to fix small incorrections in quotes
 - Paper 17, check if grading is applicable for E, and maybe review grading criteria for university studies
 - Paper 17, ask Deep Research if quote in R is from another paper and if so, mention it in the end of the quote
+- Paper 18, carefully check logic of E - it seems standard tests were provided, ask Deep Research why it thinks so
+- SSL certificate for https